peerplays-network/easy5050/README.md

 ##  Build and Launch

-1. The app can be built with `npm run-script build`, or `npm run-script build-dev` on Windows.
+1.  `npm run-script start-dev-bash` or `npm run-script start-dev` for Windows.
-2. Once built, the app can be started with `npm start`, which will serve the application on port 80.